 Top 10 places in Australia for high tea

 Whether you call it ‘high tea’, Devonshire tea, or simply ‘afternoon tea’, nothing beats tea served with freshly baked scones and lashings of thick cream and jam.
-We know, because we serve up one of the best Devonshire teas around at the Nerada Tearoom here in Malanda, Queensland.
 Here’s our pick of some of the best city spots for teatime treats.

 Please note, that due to Covid-19 pandemic restrictions in each state, venues may be closed temporarily or only open for reduced hours.
 We recommend checking first and making a booking before you visit.